A Complete Bible Study on Apollyon and the Destroyer Angel

 My Final Thoughts

 Apollyon, known as “the angel of the bottomless pit” and “the destroyer,” serves as an agent of God’s judgment during the end times.
 While not explicitly named as the same destroyer angel from the Old Testament, Apollyon’s title and role align with the characteristics of such an angelic being who carries out divine justice.
-He is not Satan, nor is he the angel with the key to the pit, but rather a powerful figure who leads the forces released to torment the earth.
+He is not Satan, nor is he the angel with the key to the pit; rather, he is a powerful figure who leads the forces released to torment the earth.

 Understanding Apollyon’s role helps clarify the distinction between the agents of God’s judgment and rebellious forces like Satan.
 The Bible portrays Apollyon as an angel carrying out God’s will, highlighting the theme of divine sovereignty and the fulfillment of prophetic judgment as history moves toward its culmination.